 Classroom & Training

-The lecture phase consists of an elective of your choice, classroom curriculum, required reading, one-on-one mentoring, intercession groups, personal devotions, work duties, and various ministry opportunities.
+Instead of a traditional classroom setting with teachers, students learn through studying passages of Scripture together.
+They will have the chance to grasp the meaning for themselves, learn from one another, and apply what they’ve learned immediately through outreach and personal application.
+The lecture phase also consists of required reading, one-on-one mentoring, worship and intercession, personal devotions, work duties, and various ministry opportunities.
 All of these activities are aimed at helping students learn more about God and to deepen their relationship with Him.

 Topics we cover